pita5/TextSecure-iOS/README.md

 # TextSecure for iOS

 Currently in early development stage.
-See [Contributing](https://github.com/WhisperSystems/TextSecure-iOS/blob/master/CONTRIBUTING.md) for details how best to contribute.
+Please see [Contributing](https://github.com/WhisperSystems/TextSecure-iOS/blob/master/CONTRIBUTING.md) for details how best to contribute.

 ## Building